 Go To Your Appointments

-In addition, you want to keep a lookout for warning signs of illness and disease that are common for individuals in their later years.
+In addition, you want to look for warning signs of illness and disease that are common for individuals in their later years.
 Look for essential tremor symptoms and visit your provider to address these issues as soon as possible.

 Managing stress well can cause an extended lifespan, improved quality of life, and overall enhanced well-being for those who actively engage in behaviors that minimize their stress levels.